Zeta-Labs-HQ/Riemann-s-toolbox/README.md

 [![Documentation Status](https://readthedocs.org/projects/riemann/badge/?version=latest)](https://riemann.readthedocs.io/en/latest/?badge=latest)

-Unopinionated discord.py utility for use in theζ  series of bots, and for everyone.
+Unopinionated discord.py utility for use in the ζ series of bots, and for everyone.